-In your stand mixer bowl, add the yeast mixture, kosher salt, all-purpose flour and melted butter.
-Combine with a paddle attachment and when the mixture is ready to knead, switch out the paddle for the dough hook and knead until smooth, about 5-7 minutes.
-The dough will be soft, but should hold together.
+In the bowl of a stand mixer or a large bowl, add the yeast mixture, kosher salt, all-purpose flour, and melted unsalted butter.
+Combine with a paddle attachment and when the mixture is ready to knead, switch out the paddle for the dough hook and knead on low speed until smooth, about 5-7 minutes.
+The dough will be soft but should hold together.

 Transfer the dough to an oiled bowl and cover with plastic wrap.
 Place in a warm place (like next to the oven) and let double in size.
 This took about an hour.
 Meanwhile preheat your oven.

-It’s been and hour and it looks like the pretzel dough has doubled up nicely.
-Punch it down and divided it evenly into eight pieces.
+It's been and hour and it looks like the pretzel dough has doubled up nicely.
+Punch it down and divide it into eight equal pieces.
 I find it easiest to divide in half, then divide each half into halves, then halves again.